Skip to Main Content

 Group plan number

-If you have health insurance through work, your insurance card probably has a group plan number.
-The insurance company uses this number to identify your employer’s health insurance policy.
-Not all insurance cards have a group plan number.
+If you have health insurance through work, your card may include a group number.
+This number helps the insurance company identify your employer’s plan.

 Insurance company contact information

-If you turn over your insurance card and look at the back, you will likely find contact information for your insurance company.
+The back of your card usually lists contact information for your insurance company.
 This might include:

 • Address